love8587/prisma2-docs/data-modeling.md

 - `updateMany`
 - `deleteMany`

 The operations are accessible via a generated property on the Photon instance.
 By default the name of the property is the plural, lowercase form of the model name, e.g. `users` for a `User` model or `posts` for a `Post` model.
-You can configure the name of the property in the data model.

-Here is an example illustrating the use of a `users` property from the Photon JS API:
+Here is an example illustrating the use of a `users` property from the [Photon JS API](./photon/api.md):

 ```js
 const newUser = await photon.users.create({ data: {